-- To install the CA or KX III certificate(s) on the User Station: - Plug a USB drive containing the appropriate certificate file into the User Station.
+To install the CA Certificates on the User Station:

-2. Click Administration > Trusted Certificates, then click the Import Certificate button
+- Plug a USB drive containing the appropriate certificate file into the User Station. - Click Administration > Trusted Certificates, then click the Import Certificate button .

-■ Import Certificate

-.
 The Import Trusted Certificate page opens with a list of detected certificates.

 - Click Import to install the desired certificate onto the User Station.
-Certificate files must be one of the following types: PEM, DER, TXT, CER, or CRT. - 4.
+Certificate files must be one of the following types: PEM, DER, TXT, CER, or CRT and must contain a PEM or DER encoded certificate. - 4.
 The content of the installed certificate is displayed. - To show a list of installed certificates, click Back to all Certificates. - To remove this certificate, click Remove and then OK. - 5.
 If multiple certificates are needed, repeat the same steps to install more.